sncosmo/SNData/docs/source/getting_started/slow_start.rst

 summary of each data release, including any deviations from the standard UI, can be accessed by calling the builtin ``help`` function.
-For demonstration purposes we will be using the third data release from the Carnegie Supernova Survey.
+For demonstration purposes we will be using the third data release from the Carnegie Supernova Project.

 .. code-block:: python
    :linenos:

    from sndata.csp import DR3

-   # At instantiation, the DR3 class determines where the data is located on your machine
+   # At instantiation, the DR3 class determines where the data
+   # is located on your machine
    dr3 = DR3()

    # Information about the parent survey